Responsive

 Using Dashboard

 We’ll set up a webhook for PagerDuty using the dashboard.
-This webhook will trigger on the test-end-failure event and send the data to the PagerDuty webhook endpoint that we got in the previous step (Integration URL)
+This webhook will trigger on the test-end-failure event and send the data to the PagerDuty webhook endpoint that we got in the previous step (Integration URL).

-• Provide a name for your webhook.
+• Name: a name for your webhook

-• Choose the “Resource Identifier” as any test or executor on which you want the webhook to trigger.
-In this case, we will use a simple curl test.
-You can find the test in this repo - we’ve changed the HTTP code in the test so that it fails.
+• Resource Identifier: as any test workflow or executor on which you want the webhook to trigger.
+In this case, we will use a simple cURL test.
+You can find the test in this repo.
+We’ve changed the HTTP code in the test, so it fails.

-• For “Triggered events”, choose end-test-failed, which basically means it will trigger when the chosen Pytest fails.
+• Triggered events: choose end-testworkflow-failed, which will trigger when the chosen test workflow fails.

-Click on Submit, and your webhook is ready.
-However, as mentioned earlier, PagerDuty requires input in a particular format as shown below:
+As mentioned earlier, PagerDuty requires input in a particular format, as shown below:

 curl --request 'POST' \